base-org/web/apps/base-docs/base-camp/docs/reading-and-displaying-data/useReadContract.md

 ## Contract Setup

-For this guide, we'll be continuing from the project you started for the [`useAccount` hook].
-We'll work with an upgrade to the contract that you may have created if you completed the [ERC 20 Tokens Exercise].
+For this guide, you'll be continuing from the project you started for the [`useAccount` hook].
+You'll work with an upgrade to the contract that you may have created if you completed the [ERC 20 Tokens Exercise].
 See below for an example you can use if you don't already have your own!

 The contract creates a very simple DAO, in which users can create issues and vote for them, against them, or abstain.
 Anyone can `claim` 100 tokens.
 This is an insecure system for demonstration purposes, since it would be trivial to claim a large number of tokens with multiple wallets, then transfer them to a single address and use that to dominate voting.